troykelly/contractorpay/README.md

 > **Disclaimer**: This tool provides an approximate estimation only and does not constitute financial advice.
 Always seek professional financial advice for your specific circumstances.

 The code now includes a basic public holiday service.
 It attempts to retrieve holiday data from the public API at [Nager.Date](https://date.nager.at) and falls back to an internal list if the request fails.

+The results page also explains the equivalent full time salary for your entered rate and estimates your total salary package including superannuation.
+Current Australian tax brackets are fetched from an API when possible (with a local fallback) to estimate annual tax and typical take‑home pay.
+Your estimated net income is shown per your selected invoice frequency (weekly, fortnightly, monthly or quarterly).